 This monthlyseminar, taught by Robert McWilliam, M.D., covers the spectrum of childhood psychiatric disorders and the use of psychopharmacological agents as an adjunct to therapy.
 Didactic readings and case discussions are important components of the seminar.

 Theoretical, research and clinical papers by faculty, trainees, and outside speakers are presented in a Grand Rounds format.
 All Child Study Center faculty and fellows attend this weekly conference.

 Fellows Seminar (all Fellows)

 Fellows meet weekly with the training director and other faculty to discuss a broad range of clinical and professional issues relevant to the practice of psychology.
-Professional development, advances in assessment and treatment, cultural diversity, theories of supervision, and program evaluation are examples of topics recently covered in this seminar.
+Professional development, advances in assessment and treatment, diversity, consultation, theories of supervision, and program evaluation are examples of topics recently covered in this seminar.
 This weekly meeting also serves as a forum to discuss issues related to training and the training program.

 Clinical Supervision (all Fellows)

 In keeping with the multidisciplinary orientation of training at the Child Study Center, fellows receive supervision from professionals from varied disciplines.
 Currently, each predoctoral intern receives approximately 3 hours of individual supervision each week.
 A psychologist supervises ongoing treatment and evaluation of children and families seen through the Outpatient Clinic.
 For psychological assessment, interns are assigned two clinical psychology supervisors.
 An additional supervisor is provided for each predoctoral specialty area.
 Second year fellows electing to continue patient treatment through the outpatient clinic generally continue with 1 supervisor assigned during the predoctoral year.
 Additional supervisors are assigned for all of the second year clinical placements.

 Seminar in Social Policy and the Child (predoctoral and postdoctoral)